Botany Bay (film): Production

+Development

 There was film interest in the book even before its publication because of the success of Mutiny on the Bounty, also from a novel by Nordhoff and Hall.
 The film rights were sold in July 1940 for a reported $50,000 and was intended to be a vehicle for Joel McCrea.

 In 1941 Joel McCrea expressed interest in playing the lead.
 The film was originally planned to be made in 1946, starring Ray Milland with location shooting in Australia.
 However these plans were delayed when Paramount became concerned about the cost.

 The project was re-activated in 1951 as a vehicle for Alan Ladd.
+It was inspired by the box office success of Two Years Before the Mast.

+Shooting

 Four koalas and two kangaroos were flown from Australia to appear in the film.
 The koalas were the first to be exported from Australia in 25 years and were later transferred to San Diego Zoo.

 The only Australian-born members of the cast were Murray Matheson and Brandon Toomey.
 Aboriginal characters were played by African-American actors.

+James Mason described the film in his memoirs as an exampe of "facile assembly work".
+He wrote he "made the interesting acquaintance of John Farrow, the director, who may well have been the only papal knight I ever ran into.
+I played the part of a ship’s captain who was given to acts of cruelty and Farrow was able to give me some useful hints."

+The movie was the film debut for Jonathan Harris who described Farrow as "not an adorable man.
+Far from it!
+1 don't believe he liked actors, you see, which is a very serious failing for a director....
+This dreadful, dreadful man!
+Almost nobody escaped from that vitriolic and sly tongue."
+Harris said one day Farrow "verbally attacked James Mason on the set of the bridge of a full-size ship...
+Nothing happened and about twenty minutes later James said to Farrow, 'Did you say something to me, sir?'
+Farrow knew when he was licked.
+So, that was kind of joyous."